dpaulson45/PublicPowerShellScripts/Functions/Get-Smb1ServerSettings/README.md

-RegistryValue | The registry value of "SYSTEM\CurrentControlSet\Services\LanmanServer\Parameters\SMB1" SmbServerConfiguration | The output from Get-SmbServerConfiguration WindowsFeature | The output from Get-WindowsFeature Smb1Enabled | Internal logic that determines if Smb1 is truly enabled or not based off the settings from the 3 checks that we do.
+RegistryValue | The registry value of "SYSTEM\CurrentControlSet\Services\LanmanServer\Parameters\SMB1" SmbServerConfiguration | The output from Get-SmbServerConfiguration WindowsFeature | The output from Get-WindowsFeature Smb1Status | Internal logic that determines if SMB1 is blocked and not installed (2), SMB1 blocked or not installed (1), or SMB1 is not blocked and installed (0).

 # How To Use